 We support our row with metal posts and horizontal wires.

-Raspberries like moisture, we use a self-watering irrigation system in place.
-Whenever it rains, the water gets distributed throughout the raspberry patch.
+Raspberries like moisture, so we have a self-watering irrigation system in place.
+Whenever it rains, the water is distributed throughout the raspberry patch.

-We use wood chips as mulch, which works very well for us.
+We use leaves and wood chips as mulch, which works very well.
 It keeps the weeds down and moisture in.

-Keeping the berries picked regularly can prevent diseases.
+Regularly picking the berries can help prevent diseases.
 Plus, you get better quality berries.
 At peak times, we harvest daily.
-Raspberries freeze well if there are more than you can eat them fresh.
+Raspberries freeze well if there are more than you can eat fresh.

 Winter protection in a cold climate

 Raspberries are usually hardy, but sometimes they do not make it through the winter.
-There are a few ways to avoid winterkill.
+There are several ways to prevent winterkill.

 Raspberries do not like to dry out.
-Watering them in for the winter can help as well as mulching, ensuring the soil does not dry out.
+Watering them in for the winter and mulching can help ensure the soil does not dry out.

-The canes can be damaged over the winter months in areas with heavy snow and strong winds.
-Growing primal cane raspberries might be a better option.
+In areas with heavy snow and strong winds, the canes can be damaged over the winter months.
+Growing primocane raspberries might be a better option.
 Cut them back in the fall and cover them with a thick layer of mulch.

-In areas with little snow cover or where the snow melts during warm, warmer spells, a mulch of leaves or straw can be helpful.
+In areas with little snow cover or where the snow melts during warm spells, a mulch of leaves or straw can be beneficial.

-Primal cane raspberries need winter protection in Zone 3.
-In late fall cut down the canes that had fruit the past summer, and cover the plants with leaves, straw, or a frost blanket.
-As I did in the picture above, you can also use the canes to cover the plants.
+Primal cane raspberries require winter protection in Zone 3.
+In late fall, cut down the canes that bore fruit the previous summer and cover the plants with leaves, straw, or wood chips.
+In early spring, spread out the mulch to uncover the plants for new growth.

 Raspberries are so delicious.
-We try to grow enough to last us for a year, so we can enjoy them every morning for breakfast.
+We try to grow enough to last us for a year so that we can enjoy them every morning for breakfast.

 Grow yourself some raspberries!